-Table 6 shows the SPI uploads to be executed to configure the sensor for P1-SN/SE/FN, P3-SN/SE/FN 10-bit serial mode, with the PLL, and all available LVDS channels.

-Note that the SPI uploads to be executed to configure the sensor for other supported modes (P1-SN/SE/FN 8-bit serial, P2-SN/SE 10-bit parallel, ...) are available to customers under NDA at the ON Semiconductor Image Sensor Portal.
+The SPI uploads that need to be executed to configure the sensor for P1-SN/SE/FN, P3-SN/SE/FN 10-bit serial mode, with the PLL, and all available LVDS channels, as well as all other supported modes (P1-SN/SE/FN 8-bit serial, P2-SN/SE 10-bit parallel, ...) are available to customers under NDA at the ON Semiconductor Image Sensor Portal.